ShivangNagta/Simulation_Engine/README.md

 # Simulation_Engine_OpenGL_C++

-Currently no proper cross platform support, but you can use it in windows (have the Mingw setup). <br/>
+Currently supports windows and mac. <br/>

 I mostly use it as a template for my projects.
 I have included the GUI library(ImGUI), which I use if needed. </br>

 There are a lot of sample project codes, I have worked upon in assets\codeSample.</br>

-Directly run the executable - bin\main  <br/>
-or if you want to compile yourself then I have added the makefile, so you can run the "make" command with proper header files included.
-(There can be issues during compiling older projects as I have changed the project structure a few times)</br></br>
+If you want to compile yourself then I have added the makefile, so you can run the "make" command with proper header files included.
+(There can be issues during compiling older projects as I have changed the project structure a few times).
+For windows dependencies are present within the project, just need to have mingw.
+For mac, you need to install the dependencies 'brew install sdl2@2.30.10 sdl2_image@2.8.2'.
+Then final executable will be present in bin folder.
+You can clean the object files and the executable later with 'make clean'.
+Sorry for a clumsy readme.</br></br>

 Showcase of some of those examples I have worked upon : </br> </br>